$0.00 0

 Therefore, all carpets and rugs sold in they United States must meet the “methenamine pill” test (ASTM D 2859), which ensures that flame spread will be minimal.

-Most codes also regulate interior floor finish (in occupancies where fire risk needs to be especially minimized) to be tested with the flooring radiant panel (ASTM E 648NFPA 253, Figure 3) and require a “critical radiant flux” for ignition in excess of 4.5 kW/m2 (Class I) or 2.2 kW/m2 (Class II).
-In the flooring radiant panel, the floor finish (such as a carpet) is exposed to an incident heat flux from an angled gas-fired radiant panel, with a maximum heat flux of approximately 11 kW/m2 at the farthest end from the igniter.
+Most codes also regulate interior floor finish (in occupancies where combustion risks needs to be especially minimized) to be tested with the flooring radiant panel (ASTM E 648NFPA 253, Figure 3) and require a “critical radiant flux” for ignition in excess of 4.5 kW/m2 (Class I) or 2.2 kW/m2 (Class II).
+In the flooring radiant panel, the floor finish (such as a carpet) is exposed to an incident heat flux from an angled gas-ignited radiant panel, with a maximum heat flux of approximately 11 kW/m2 at the farthest end from the igniter.
 The test method assesses the critical incident flux (which is measured by comparing the distance between the igniter and the point where flame propagation stops to a calibration curve) required for continued flame propagation.

 Figure 3.